Sheldon-Lloyd/Cyber.Beast/comic/miniajax/readme.md

 ### 3. Refusal Of The Call
 - Minia initially rejects the CyberOps and wants to focus on earning money for her family but finds a far more enticing goal upon learning the Cyvolters are looking to change the world in favor of citizens
 ### 4. Meeting The Mentor
-- Minia Teams up with Xenos in the CNS
+- Minia Teams up with Xenos in the CNS and is given the code name Airiona as a Cyvolter

 ## Act 2

 ### 5. Crossing The Threshold
+- Minia attempts to fight a Cyber.Beast in space stealing Avis' Cyber.Beast to do so
 ### 6. Tests, Allies, Enemies
 - After falling on the appartment of Makkusu she becomes his personal cybervator steping in to protect him from his bully Akia dispite enforcement being unecessary